Azara's night monkey: Habitat and distribution

 Azara's night monkey is found in northern Argentina, Bolivia, central Brazil, Paraguay and far southeastern Peru.
 Its range includes the southern Amazon, ranging into more open habitats such as the Gran Chaco.
 Aotus a. azarae is found in gallery forest and semi-deciduous forest, A. a. infulatus is found in humid lowland forest and gallery forest, and A. a. infulatus is found in various forest types.
 The last has been recorded as high as 1250 m in the Andean foothills.

+Predation

+Predators of Azara’s night monkeys in Bolivia include crowned solitary eagles.

 Conservation

 Azara's night monkey is widespread and believed to be overall fairly common.
 It is present in several reserves.
 The species is not considered threatened, but is declining locally due to habitat loss.